FraterCCCLXIII/primal-web-app/README.md

 This code is still very much a work-in-progress.
 Expect major changes of the structure and logic to be happening somewhat frequently.
 Major features are still missing.

+#### Deactivated Features

+The following features have been temporarily deactivated in this fork but the code remains intact:

+- **Downloads**: The downloads page and navigation link have been removed from the left navigation menu.
+The route `/downloads` is commented out in the router but the page component (`/pages/Downloads`) remains available for future reactivation.

+- **Premium**: All premium-related features have been deactivated including:
+  - Premium page (`/premium/:step?`)
+  - Premiums page (`/premiums`)
+  - Legends page (`/legends`)
+  - Premium navigation links in both main and live navigation menus

+These features can be easily reactivated by:
+1. Uncommenting the navigation links in `NavMenu.tsx` and `LiveNavMenu.tsx`
+2. Uncommenting the routes in `Router.tsx`
+3. The page components remain intact and functional

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->